Costa Rica Direct: +506 8798 6122

 The Canadian-buyer-specific edge cases we see most

-Buying through a Costa Rican S.A. or SRL
+Buying through a Costa Rican S.A.

 Owner-financing (vendor takes back the mortgage)